 Trafficking in Drugs

-This offense is defined as the sale, shipment, transportation, distribution or delivery of any controlled substance.
-It can carry a fifth, fourth, third, second or first degree felony, depending on the type and amount of drug and whether the offense occurred near minors or school property.
+Drug Trafficking is defined as the sale, shipment, transportation, distribution or delivery of any controlled substance.
+It can carry a fifth, fourth, third, second or first-degree felony, depending on the type and amount of drug and whether the offense occurred near minors or school property.
 Aggravated Trafficking involves certain controlled substances as defined in the Ohio Revised Code.
 It is important to understand that in Ohio, drug trafficking is not limited to an exchange for cash, but can also include a transfer, gift or barter for a controlled substance.

 Drug Trafficking vs. Aggravated Drug Trafficking